 - Guide for Employing Foreign Workers in the Agriculture Field on the Population and Immigration Authority website

-- Transferring a Foreign Worker in Agriculture to a Different Employer
+- Transfer of a Foreign Worker in Agriculture to a Different Employer

 - Conditions for Permits for Personnel Contractors to Employ Foreign Workers in the Construction Industry on the Population and Immigration Authority website